Rider Guide

 1400 Ramada Dr, Paso Robles, CA 93446

-• 1:15 PM to check in and sign waivers
+• 1:15 PM - Check in and sign waivers (yes, the lawyers make us)

 Atascadero’s Sunken Gardens (AMSTRDM Coffee at Palma/West Mall)